-After Jesus', two believers-Cleopas (vs. 18) and possibly his wife-were traveling to a village named Emmaus, about seven miles northwest from Jerusalem.
-Jesus appeared to them and began to explain the scriptures from Moses to the prophets about the things concerning Himself.
-For whatever reason, the two did notwho Jesus was. • The two invited Jesus to stay for dinner.
+- After Jesus' resurrection, two believers-Cleopas (vs. 18) and possibly his wife-were traveling to a village named Emmaus, about seven miles from Jerusalem.
+Jesus appeared to them and began to explain the scriptures from Moses to the prophets about the things concerning Himself. - For whatever reason, the two did not recognize who Jesus was. - The two invited Jesus to stay for dinner.
 While at dinner, Jesus took the bread, blessed it, broke it, and gave it to them.
-At that moment their eyes were opened, they recognized Jesus and Hefrom their sight. • They immediately returned to Jerusalem, found the disciples and told how Jesus had appeared to them. • As they were telling their story, Jesus appeared and said, "be to you." • Jesus opened their minds to understand the scriptures concerning Him (John 16:4).
-Jesus instructed the disciples toin the city until they received power from on high.
+At that moment their eyes were opened, they recognized Jesus and He vanished from their sight. - They immediately returned to Jerusalem, found the disciples and told how Jesus had appeared to them. - As they were telling their story, Jesus appeared and said, "Peace be to you." - Jesus opened their minds to understand the scriptures concerning Him. - Jesus instructed the disciples to stay in the city until they received power from on high.
 This would be the infilling of the Holy Spirit at Pentecost.

-The C Sospel of John Chapt er 20 Vs. 19 -29-Jesus Appears to Thomas • For some reason was not with the disciples when Jesus appeared.
-When they told Thomas that they had seen Jesus, he refused to believe it unless he could see the nail prints in his hands and side.
-Thomas appears to have been a very strong man in character (John 11:7-8; 16-the death of Lazarus).
-After eight days, Jesus appeared again this time with Thomas in attendance.
+Vs. 19-29-Jesus Appears to Thomas

+- For some reason Thomas was not with the disciples when Jesus appeared.
+When they told Thomas that they had seen Jesus, he refused to believe it unless he could see the nail prints in his hands and side. - Thomas appears to have been a very strong man in character (John 11:7-8; 16-the death of Lazarus). - After eight days, Jesus appeared again this time with Thomas in attendance.
 Jesus told Thomas to put his finger into His hand and to touch His side.
-Thomas recognized Jesus and
+Thomas recognized Jesus and believed.